junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as “The Jackie Walorski Maternal and Child Home Visiting Reauthorization Act of 2022”.
+This Act may be cited as the “Jackie Walorski Maternal and Child Home Visiting Reauthorization Act of 2022”.

 ## § 2.
 Outcomes dashboard